-Benefit Description You pay Physical and occupational therapies High Option Rehabilitative and Habilitative Services of each of the following: Nothing 60 visits for the services of each of the following: Qualified physical therapists Occupational therapists Note: We only cover therapy when a physician: • orders the care identifies the specific professional skills the patent requires and the medical necessity for skilled services; and • indicates the length of time the services are needed Not covered: All charges Long-term rehabilitative therapy • Exercise programs except for those named above Speech therapy High Option Rehabilitative and Habilitative Services of each of the following Nothing 60 consecutive days per condition for the services of qualified speech therapists Not covered: All charges Treatment for tongue thrust Hearing services (testing, treatment, and supplies) High Option • For treatment related to illness or injury, including evaluation and diagnostic Nothing to age 18 hearing tests performed by an M.D., D.O., or audiologist \$10 office visit age 18 and older Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive Care, children on page 29.
-External Hearing Aids • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Prior authorization will be required for external hearing aids and implanted hearing- related devices, such as bone anchored hearing aids (BAHA) and cochlear implants.
-Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices on pages 34-35.
-Not covered All charges Hearing services that are not shown as covered.
+Benefit Description You pay Speech therapy High Standard Rehabilitative and Habilitative Services of each of the following Nothing 20% coinsurance after deductible 60 consecutive days per condition for the services of qualified speech therapists Not covered: All Charges All Charges Treatment for tongue thrust Hearing services (testing, treatment, and supplies) High Standard • For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist \$10 per office visit age 18 and older Nothing up to age 18 \$40 per office visit age 18 and older Nothing up to age 18 Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive Care, children on page 29.
+External Hearing Aids • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Prior authorization will be required for external hearing aids and implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants.
+Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices on pages 37-39.
+Not covered All Charges All Charges Hearing services that are not shown as covered.
+Vision services (testing, treatment, and supplies) High Standard Annual vision examination Nothing up to age 18 Nothing up to age 18 Annual eye refraction \$10 per office visit age 18 and Note: See Preventive care, children for eye exams for children on page 29. older \$40 per office visit age 18 and older • Vision Therapy for treatment of Strabismus and other like Convergent disorders as medically necessary for the number of visits as determined by the health plan.
+Prior authorization is required.
+Nothing 20% coinsurance after deductible